annabkr/puppy-cal/README.md

 # puppy-time
-An activity and lifestyle tracker web app for dogs.
+An activity and lifestyle tracker app for dogs.

 Playing around with Vanilla JS for fun, since I spend most of my time using frameworks.